ssaunier/ssaunier.github.io/_posts/2013-10-06-on-testing.markdown

-Here is a small experiment I setup to test `rspec-mocks` and [`rspec-fire`](https://github.com/xaviershay/rspec-fire) way of preventing stubbing inexistant methods (API drift).
-You can see that `rspec-fire` is more explicit at telling you that you stubbed an inexistant method than `rspec-mock`.
+Here is a small experiment I setup to test `rspec-mocks` and [`rspec-fire`](https://github.com/xaviershay/rspec-fire) way of preventing stubbing nonexistant methods (API drift).
+You can see that `rspec-fire` is more explicit at telling you that you stubbed an nonexistant method than `rspec-mock`.

 <script src="https://gist.github.com/ssaunier/6864350.js"></script>